benbaptist/minecraft-wrapper/README.md

 You only need to download Wrapper.py, the 'wrapper' folder is just the extracted version of Wrapper.py.</br>

-*Wrapper is presently written for Python 2.7, but we are progressing towards python 3.
-Afterwards, only python 3.4+ and 2.6+ will be supported.*
+*This branch will only reliably work with Python 2.7.x.
+This branch is also dead to further development until the next update from the development branch occurs (planned release 1.0.0 rc 1) *

 **LINUX Installation**

-if you have wget installed, You can run the following command to download the stable Wrapper.py (0.7.6):
+if you have wget installed, You can run the following command to download this older stable Wrapper.py (0.7.6):

 `wget https://raw.githubusercontent.com/benbaptist/minecraft-wrapper/master/Wrapper.py`

-or the following to download the unstable, development version (0.8.x) of Wrapper.py:
+or the following to download the newest development version (0.8.x) of Wrapper.py:

 `wget https://raw.githubusercontent.com/benbaptist/minecraft-wrapper/development/Wrapper.py`